 Woman found dead in Manhattan trash compactor

-Police discovered her body just before 5 p.m.
+Police discovered the woman just before 5 p.m.
 Tuesday at the 29-story Zeckendorf Towers near Union Square.

-Police say the woman was unconscious and unresponsive.
-She was pronounced dead at the scene.
+Police say the woman was identified as Lara Prychenko.
+She was unresponsive and was pronounced dead at the scene.

 It wasn't clear how she ended up in the trash compactor.